brucemack/brucemack.github.io/ampersand/index.md

 * The [documented IAX2 protocol](https://datatracker.ietf.org/doc/html/rfc5456), which allows ASL servers to communicate with each other across public/private IP networks.
 * The AllStarLink registration service that provides:
-  - The ability to resolve a node number to an IP address and port number using documented APIs and/or DNS.
+  - The ability to resolve a node number to a network address using documented APIs and/or DNS.
-  - A secure way to allow a node owner to update the IP address and port number of their node using documented APIs.
+  - A secure way to allow a node owner to update the network address of their node using documented APIs.
 * The AllStarLink monitoring service which provides:
   - The ability to view/query status information for any node on the ASL network using defined APIs or